JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 ## Codespaces for Network Engineers and Educators

-I started pondering what a Network Engineer and Educator would need in a Codespace environment.
-For starters we would definitely need network nodes in the environment.
-Reading about concepts is great but seeing them come to life is even more powerful (in my opinion).
+I started pondering what a Network Engineer and Educator would need in a Codespace.
+We would definitely need network nodes in the environment.
+Reading about concepts is excellent, but seeing them come to life is even more powerful.
 We should also make the environment easy to use for anyone at any stage of their journey.
 Because styling is life, it must be pretty.
 Lastly, we need to be able to present the information to students in something other than a README file (even though I love a good README).

 ## Building a Codespace

-Below is an example of our Codespaces project.
-I'll go over most files to get you an idea on the process to build an environment like this.
+Below is an example of our Codespaces (link at the bottom of the blog) project.
+I'll go over most of the files to give you an idea of how to build an environment like this.

 ```shell
 > tree